Winston Dimel

-Winston M. Dimel (born October 9, 1995) is an American football fullback who is a free agent.
+Winston M. Dimel (born October 9, 1995) is an American former professional football fullback.
 He played college football at Kansas State and UTEP.

 College career

 Kansas State

 After graduating high school, Dimel enrolled at Kansas State, where in his first year he redshirted.

 After being a redshirt throughout the 2014 season, Dimel started 13 games at fullback, recording 28 rushing attempts for 86 yards and 6 touchdowns.
 Receiving, he had 8 catches for 261 yards and 2 touchdowns.
 By the end of the season he earned First-team All-Big 12 (Coaches) and First-team Academic All-Big 12.

 In 2016, Dimel started 13 games again at fullback, making 30 rush attempts for 92 yards and 12 touchdowns.
 Receiving, he had 6 catches for 66 yards.
 At the end of the season he was named Second-team Academic All-Big 12, First-team All-Big 12 (Coaches) and Third-team All-Big 12 (Phil Steele).

 For his last season at Kansas State, Dimel started all 13 games at fullback.
 He had 19 rush attempts for 63 yards and 4 touchdowns, while recording 8 catches for 91 yards and 1 touchdown receiving.
 At the end of the season he earned Second-team Academic All-Big 12, Preseason All-Big 12, Third-team All-Big 12 (Phil Steele), and Second-team All-Big 12 (Coaches).